nexus-stc/stc/cybrex/README.md

 # Cybrex AI

-Cybrex AI integrates several strategies to use AI for facilitating navigation through science:
+Cybrex AI integrates several strategies to use AI for facilitating navigation through science.
+Shortly, Cybrex accept your query, retrieve scholarly publications and books from STC and answer your query using AI and collected documents.

+More technical description:
 - IPFS is utilized to access the Standard Template Construct (STC).
 - STC provides the raw documents for Cybrex.
 - Embedding Model (OpenAI or free Instructor-XL) constructs embeddings for these documents and Cybrex stores these embeddings locally in the Chroma database.